 Cravings and temptations will be a frequent challenge.
 We encourage people to find ways to keep their brain busy and distract themselves from the cravings.
 Many people find that they dwell on it if they aren’t participating in ways to navigate their focus towards a healthier outlet.

 There are a lot of options.
 Exercising is a great choice because it provides a distraction, and physical fitness offers additional health benefits at the same time.
 It also reduces the risk of weight gain, which is a problem that some people experience when they try to quit.
 Other people prefer to spend time with their friends or work on projects.
 Even something as simple as chewing gum can be enough to help.
 Almost anything can work as long as it takes your focus off of withdraws, and doesn’t expose you to tobacco or opportunities to smoke.

 The urge to smoke doesn’t appear at random.
 People tend to feel more tempted to smoke when they run into situations that spark the urge.
 Avoiding those situations can help smokers stay clear of potential relapses.

 Every smoker has their own smoking triggers, but some of them are more common than others.
 Most people who are trying to quit should avoid going to places where people tend to smoke.
 If you habitually smoke after doing a specific activity, like drinking alcohol, it’s best to refrain from doing so whenever possible until your cravings are well under control.
 Getting rid of ashtrays, lighters, and other smoking paraphernalia will also help to prevent temptation.

 Quitting should be a team effort because a little bit of support can make all the difference.
-We encourage everyone to get in touch with a medical professional, such as Dr. Espinoza, who has experience with pulmonary medicine.
+We encourage everyone to get in touch with a medical professional.
 Medical professionals can help guide expectations, provide workout recommendations, and even provide medical support to make quitting easier.